dannnnn/Simple-Login-Form/README.md

 psql -U postgress postgress and enter your password.

-When postgres=# appreads you should type
+When postgres=# appears you should type

 create database app_data;